Puppies. Kittens. Human babies. Some creatures get all the cute credit.

-Axolotls are native to Xochimilcho Lake in Mexico, where they’re considered endangered species.
+Axolotls are native to Xochimilco Lake in Mexico, where they’re considered endangered species.
 Because they can regenerate limbs, however, they’re bred extensively in captivity and used for research.

 If you add Axolotls to your aquarium, you’ll need a lot of space—and a couple of years.
-They can grow anywhere from six to 18 inches long, and can live for a whopping 20 years.Continue to 3 of 10 below.
+They can grow anywhere from six to 18 inches long, and can live for up to 20 years.Continue to 2 of 8 below.

 It looks like this goldfish just got this bad news, but is reacting adorably: Despite his protruding eyeballs, he (and his telescope goldfish brethren) actually have very poor vision.
 Plus, their eyes are especially susceptible to injury and infection.